-Feelings of dizziness and lightheadedness usually indicate a lack of oxygen flowing to the brain—a circumstance that could lead to stroke.
-If the brain doesn’t have enough oxygen flowing to it, the culprit could be a lack of blood-flow to the brain or diminished oxygenation of the blood.
+Feelings of dizziness and lightheadedness usually indicate a lack of oxygen flowing to the brain — a circumstance that could lead to a stroke.
+If the brain doesn’t have enough oxygen, the culprit could be a lack of blood-flow to the brain or diminished oxygenation of the blood.

 10. Sleep apnea

 Sleep apnea is a condition in which your breathing stops and restarts intermittently during sleep.
 It is commonly associated with snoring, but not every case of sleep apnea coincides with snoring, and not everyone who snores has sleep apnea.
 Sleep apnea can be a damaging sleep condition, leading to prediabetes and possible heart disease.